lingquiry/education/README.md

-# education
+# Linguistic Content and Analysis for Education and Businesses
-Our service plans for education businesses are like the following:
+:bookmark: Our service plans for education businesses are like the following:

 - [ ] To provide linguistic data/content for language education businesses